Building Pipelines#

 depth_filtered = ...

-# Now display the head of this interactive dataframe
+# Now display the head of this reactive dataframe

 depth_slider = pn.widgets.FloatSlider(name='Minimum depth', start=0, end=700, value=350)